LetMeR00t/TA-thehive-cortex/README.md

 ### Accounts

 You have to set up your accounts/instances configuration.
 An account is used to authenticate to one instance.
-You have to add every account you need to use and store the API Key as the password (**username/password authentication is not supported**)
+You have to add every account you need to use and store the API Key as the password (**username/password authentication is only supported for TheHive, not Cortex, we recommand you to use an API key**)
 1. Go to the **TheHive/Cortex application > Settings > Configuration** (in the navigation bar)
 2. Under **Accounts**, you need to add any account you want to use with TheHive/Cortex
 * **Account name**: The name of the account, it will be reused to link an account to an instance.
 * **Username**: The username of this account.
 For now, it's not used but we recommand you to keep the same name as you have on your instance (TheHive or Cortex)
-* **Password**: The password field must be filled with **a valid API key** to use for authentification/
+* **Password**: The password field must be filled with **a valid API key** to use for authentification

 ![](images/accounts.png)
 *This image is an example of one registered account named "Splunk_TheHive3"*